commercetools/commercetools-php-sdk/README.md

 ant
 ```

-### Example
+### Built In Test Server

-You can use the docroot directory with the built-in php web server.
+You can use the `docroot` directory with the built-in PHP web server.
 Add to the docroot directory a file called "myapp.ini".
 Add following content and setup with your API credentials:

 ```ini
 [sphere]